Human trafficking in Guyana

-Guyana is a source country for men, women, and children subjected to trafficking in persons, specifically conditions of forced prostitution and forced labor.
-Guyanese trafficking victim cases have been identified in the country, as well as in other countries in the region.
-Identified foreign victims have come from Venezuela and Brazil.
-Forced prostitution occurs in brothels on the coast and around mining camps, as well as in rum shops and Chinese restaurants.
-The common Guyanese practice of poor, rural families sending children to live with higher income family members or acquaintances in more populated areas has the potential to evolve into forced domestic servitude.
+In 2009, Guyana was a source country for men, women, and children subjected to trafficking in persons, specifically conditions of forced prostitution and forced labor.
+Guyanese trafficking victim cases were identified in the country, as well as in other countries in the region.
+Identified foreign victims came from Venezuela and Brazil.
+Forced prostitution occurred in brothels on the coast and around mining camps, as well as in rum shops and Chinese restaurants.
+The common Guyanese practice of poor, rural families sending children to live with higher income family members or acquaintances in more populated areas had the potential to evolve into forced domestic servitude.
 Trafficking victims in Guyana may not self-identify to authorities due to fear of retribution from trafficking offenders, fear of resettlement to abusive home situations, and lack of awareness that human trafficking is a crime.
-Groups particularly vulnerable to human trafficking in Guyana include Amerindian females, foreign women (such as Brazilians) in prostitution, and children.
-During the reporting period, the U.S. Department of Labor reported results of a project that withdrew 984 children from exploitive child labor in logging and saw-milling, fishing, hazardous farming, factory work, mining, and freight handling from 2005 to 2009.
+Groups particularly vulnerable to human trafficking in Guyana included Amerindian females, foreign women (such as Brazilians) in prostitution, and children.
+During 2009, the U.S. Department of Labor reported results of a project that withdrew 984 children from exploitive child labor in logging and saw-milling, fishing, hazardous farming, factory work, mining, and freight handling from 2005 to 2009.

-The Government of Guyana does not fully comply with the minimum standards for the elimination of trafficking; however, it is making significant efforts to do so.
-Despite these efforts, the government did not initiate any new prosecutions of trafficking offenses during the reporting period, and has yet to convict or punish any trafficking offenders under its five-year-old anti-human trafficking law.
-Therefore, Guyana was placed on Tier 2 Watch List for the fourth consecutive yearin 2010.
-During the reporting period, the government and NGOs identified four victims of trafficking, two of whom prison officials proactively identified.
+In 2009 the Government of Guyana did not fully comply with the minimum standards for the elimination of trafficking; however, it is making significant efforts to do so.
+Despite these efforts, the government did not initiate any new prosecutions of trafficking offenses during 2009, and has yet to convict or punish any trafficking offenders under its five-year-old anti-human trafficking law.
+Therefore, Guyana was placed on Tier 2 Watch List for the fourth consecutive year in 2010.
+During 2009, the government and NGOs identified four victims of trafficking, two of whom prison officials proactively identified.
 The government provided some resources toward victim protection and local anti-trafficking groups.
 No suspected traffickers were charged, limiting the level of safety and protection that could be provided to victims.
 While the government took some tangible steps to raise awareness of human trafficking, including the establishment of focal point groups and an anti-trafficking task force, some local observers felt that the government discouraged discussions on developing effective strategies for combating this phenomenon of modern-day slavery.

+The country ratified the 2000 UN TIP Protocol in September 2004.

-The U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 1" in 2017.
+The U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 1" in 2017 and 2023.

-Prosecution
+In 2023, the Organised Crime Index gave Guyana a score of 5.5 out of 10 for human trafficking, noting that most victims came from Venezuela.